 Fall planting, depending upon your area, can occur from July through August.
 If you are in a sun beaten region, plant this crop closer to fall and be sure to provide the plants with shade.

-For either bok choy planted in the fall or the spring, the optimal soil temperature for direct sown germination is 40-75 F. (4-24 C.).
+For both bok choy planted in the fall or the spring, the optimal soil temperature for direct sown germination is 40 to 75 degrees F. (4-24 C.).
 The soil should be well draining and rich in organic material.
-Space the seeds 6-12 inches (15-30 cm.) apart.
+Space the seeds 6 to 12 inches (15-31 cm.) apart.
 Keep the bed moist.
-Bok choy is ready to harvest in 45-60 days.
+Bok choy is ready to harvest in 45 to 60 days.